shivanshdave/2020-432/covid19resources.md

 - [Data.world COVID-19 Resources](https://data.world/resources/coronavirus/)
 - [Interminable Meetings Found Ineffective for Treatment of COVID-19](https://twitter.com/hmkyale/status/1247578342825566216)
 - [Broadstreet COVID-19 Data Project](https://covid19dataproject.org/) is a volunteer driven data collection and presentation effort.
+- There's a [great thread here](https://twitter.com/LucyStats/status/1247999935531888641) discussing the IHME (U Washington) COVID-19 Projection Model, and there will be a related discussion as part of the [Coronavirus Conversations series at the Casual Inference Podcast](http://casualinfer.libsyn.com/).
 - [Some Select COVID-19 Modeling Resources](https://rviews.rstudio.com/2020/04/07/some-select-covid-19-modeling-resources/) by Joseph Rickert at R Views (RStudio's R Community Blog)

 ## Things Posted During the Week of 2020-03-27